 We, like all solicitors, have the benefit of Professional Indemnity insurance.
 That insurance is provided under a block policy organised by the Law Society of Northern Ireland with Marsh Limited, Bedford House, Bedford Street, Belfast.
 This policy covers all claims brought against the firm arising out of legal work undertaken in Northern Ireland.
 We shall not be liable for an indirect consequential loss or for loss arising out an action necessary for us to take to comply with Money Laundering Regulations.

-These terms of Business are governed by and construed in accordance with laws of Northern Ireland, England & Wales and the Republic of Ireland.
+These terms of Business are governed by and construed in accordance with laws of Northern Ireland.

 15. Money Laundering